 Phu Thai is the Southwestern Tai language.
 People living in Laos and Thailand speak it widely.
 This Thai dialect is different from Isan and the Lao languages but it is greatly influenced by them.
 The comparison of the Phu Thai language with other Thai languages such as Tay Khang is not yet identified.

 People living in the Northern part of Thailand known as Lanna speak this language.
 This language is related to Lao.
-People that speak this dialect called it Tai Yuan.
+People who speak this dialect call it Tai Yuan.
 Moreover, they called themselves Khon Mueang which means city dwellers.

 Approximately, 83,000 people in Thailand speak this language.
 Lu is similar to other Thai languages mainly Tai Yuan and Kham Mueang.
 The other name of this dialect is the Northern Thai language.